rantisijaber/Contacts/README.md

 - **BCrypt** is used to hash user passwords securely
 - **JWT** provides stateless, token-based authentication
 - **Custom security filters** validate tokens and manage authorization
-- **Spring Security** restricts access to endpoints based on user roles
+- **Spring Security** restricts access to endpoints to unauthorized entities

 ---